Fidelio Tata, PhD⎢CASP MONITOR

 • National competent authority (NCA) publications on CASP authorisations, CPD thresholds, staff competence regimes and supervisory approaches to training and testing.

-• Legal, academic and practitioner analysis that provides new interpretations or practical guidance on MiCA staff knowledge and competence.
+• Legal, academic and practitioner analysis that provides new interpretations or practical guidance on MiCA knowledge and competence frameworks across staff and management functions.

-• Training and CPD offerings launched in the market, assessed from the perspective of ESMA’s quantitative and qualitative expectations (80/160‑hour initial qualification and 10/20‑hour annual CPD).
+• Competence frameworks, CPD and training offerings in the market, assessed from the perspective of ESMA’s quantitative and qualitative expectations, including role-based learning paths, initial training, annual CPD, management CPD and supervisory evidence files.

 • Industry news and case studies that have direct implications for CASP staff competence, such as incidents illustrating DeFi protocol risks, oracle dependence or market-structure vulnerabilities.